By Chet Yarbrough

 Both Jefferson and Hamilton suffer from their secretive way of getting things done.
 Jefferson loses his relationship with Washington by writing correspondence to a friend that is critical of Washington’s presidency.
 Hamilton is openly hated and vilified by President Adams for his secretive manipulation of his only term as President.
 Adams’ hate is magnified by Hamilton’s interference in Adams’ attempted re-election.

-After listening to Ferling’s book about “Jefferson and Hamilton”, one is convinced that America will prevail, even in the worst of times; which, to the poor and middle-class, may be today.
+After reading John Ferling’s book about “Jefferson and Hamilton”, one is convinced that America will prevail, even in the worst of times, which, to some, may be today.